vl4ds/Documentation/device-type-developers-guide/overview.rst

 Capabilities are the interactions that a device allows.
 They provide an abstraction layer that allows SmartApps to work with devices based on the capabilities they support, and not be tied to a specific manufacturer or model.

 Consider the example of the "Switch" capability.
-There are many unique switch devices - in-wall switches, Z-Wave switches, ZigBee switches, etc. All these unique devices have a device handler, and the device handlers support the "Switch" capability.
-This allows SmartApps to only require a device that supports the "Switch" capability, and thus work with a variety of manufacturer and model-specific switches.
+In simple terms, a switch is a device that can turn on and off.
+It may be be a switch in the traditional sense (an in-wall light switch, for example), or a connected bulb (a Hue or Cree bulb, for example), or even a music player.
+All of these unique devices have a device handler, and those device handler's support the "Switch" capability.
+This allows SmartApps to only require a device that supports the "Switch" capability, and thus work with a variety of devices, including different manufacturer and model-specific "switches".
+The SmartApp can then interact with the device knowing that it supports the "on" and "off" command (more on commands below), without caring about the specific device being used.

 This code illustrates how a SmartApp might interact with a device that supports the "Switch" capability: